ui-testing-academy/ui-testing-academy.github.io/_posts/2020-08-30-all-test-cases-should-be-independent.md

 ---
-title: Naming - 1
+title: '[WIP] All test cases should be independent'
-subtitle: Subtitle for "Naming - 1"
+subtitle: 'Subtitle for "[WIP] All test cases should be independent"'
-categories: [general, naming]
+categories: [general, best-practices]
 author: alex
 ---